titan-data/titan/docs/src/lifecycle/uninstall.rst

 The :ref:`cli_cmd_install` command will install supporting Titan infrastructure automatically, including installing ZFS on the host or Docker VM if necessary.
-The :ref:`cli_cmd_uninstall` command will uninstall titan, destroying any repositories in the process.
+The :ref:`cli_cmd_uninstall` command will uninstall Titan, destroying any repositories in the process.

+The uninstall process first will uninstall all configured contexts.
+Once that is complete, it will remove the underlying titan container images, as well as the contents of the ``~/.titan`` directory.
+If you just want to uninstall a single context while leaving the Titan images and configuration intact, use the :ref:`cli_cmd_context_uninstall` command.

 .. warning::